 This is an important step to take because the adjuster is going to do virtually the same thing.
 They present you with comparable cars, then take an average.
 If their settlement offer is low, just saying "I won't accept that" is not going to work.
 Let him or her know you have your own set of comparable vehicles you'd be happy to supply.
 If you've done your search properly, the numbers don't lie and will support the dollar amount you are asking for.

 Over the years, I have known many insurance adjusters, and they are by and large good people, but they have stressful jobs.
 Just remember, they want to settle your claim so they can move on to the next one, but they also have to satisfy their claims supervisor.
-They often walk a fine line and my heart goes out to the adjusters in the Houston area, their stress level must be at an all-time high.
+They often walk a fine line.

 If you have done your homework as outlined above, and can make your case for the amount of money you arrived at, be prepared to ask for the claims supervisor, the adjuster will not care, they are used to that.